reactive-firewall/multicast/docs/CI.md

 ## Testing
 ***

-You can find all of the testing code in the aptly named `tests/` directory.
+You can find all the testing code in the aptly named `tests/` directory.
 * Unit-testing is primarily done with the `unittest` framework.
 * Functional testing is done via additional checks, including an end-to-end check invoking an actual pair of processes to test that `SAY` and `RECV` indeed work together.